Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 How is spondylolisthesis diagnosed?

 Your healthcare provider will examine you and ask about your symptoms.
-He may move your legs and ask if you have pain.
+Your provider may move your legs and ask if you have pain.
 You may need an x-ray, CT scan, or MRI of your spine.
 These tests can check for a broken bone or bone that has moved out of place.
 You may be given contrast liquid to help the spine show up better in the pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 How is spondylolisthesis treated?